flutter/website/src/docs/cookbook/design/themes.md

     return MaterialApp(
       title: appName,
       theme: ThemeData(
-        // Define the default Brightness and Colors
+        // Define the default brightness and colors.
         brightness: Brightness.dark,
         primaryColor: Colors.lightBlue[800],
         accentColor: Colors.cyan[600],

-        // Define the default Font Family
+        // Define the default font family.
         fontFamily: 'Montserrat',

         // Define the default TextTheme.
 Use this to specify the default